The weather

 Friday: stifling heat

 This Friday, the feast of Our Lady of August, will be a very warm day, with temperatures generally rising.
-The night will once again be one of poor sleep and tropical weather on the coast, pre-coast, and in several inland areas, and some torrid lows will be repeated along coastal stretches.
-Many highs will range between 33°C and 38°C, with heavy muggy conditions along the coast, but towards the West and the Ebro Valley, temperatures could reach or exceed 40°C. Meteocat has issued intense heat alerts for the entire coast and pre-coast, in Terres de l'Ebre, and much of the West regions.
+The night has once again been heavy and sleepless, with tropical temperatures on the coast, pre-coast, and some inland areas.
+Repeatedly, some torrid lows have occurred along coastal stretches, primarily in the city of Barcelona.
+Many highs will range between 33°C and 38°C, with heavy muggy conditions along the coast, but towards the West and the Ebro Valley, temperatures could reach or exceed 40°C. They could also exceed 38°C in pre-coast areas around Barcelona and Girona.
+Meteocat has issued intense heat alerts for the entire coast and pre-coast, in Terres de l'Ebre, and much of the West regions for today.

-A sweltering day, with sunshine and calm throughout.
+A sweltering day that will be accompanied by sunshine and calm throughout.
 The showers and thunderstorms in the north of the country will subside in the afternoon, although some completely harmless clouds may develop in mountainous areas.
-A suspended pulse from North Africa will also continue.
+A suspended pulse from North Africa will also continue to be present.

 Forecast map for this Friday afternoon.